-Sales volume in the first quarter of 2022 increased by 3.6 million pounds, or 5.2%, to 73.4 million pounds compared to 69.8 million pounds in the same period in the prior year.
-In our foodservice business, sales volume was higher due to the impact of fewer COVID-19 restrictions on the Company's foodservice customers in 2022 as compared to 2021, partially offset by the impact of global supply chain challenges on raw material supply to North America.
-The increase in sales volume in the first quarter of 2022 was also due to growing our retail business, and new business and new product sales in both foodservice and retail.
+Sales volume in the first half of 2022 increased by 11.9 million pounds, or 9.9%, to 132.1 million pounds compared to 120.2 million pounds in the same period in the prior year.
+In our foodservice business, sales volume was higher due to the impact of fewer COVID-19 restrictions on the Company's foodservice customers in 2022 as compared to 2021.
+In addition, sales volume also increased due to growth in our retail business and increased sales in newer product lines and new business in both foodservice and retail.
+As noted above, this was partially offset by the impact of global supply chain challenges on raw material supply to North America

-Sales in the first quarter of 2022 increased by \$51.3 million, or 21.1%, to \$294.7 million compared to \$243.4 million in the same period in the prior year.
-The increase in sales reflects the higher sales volumes mentioned above, favorable changes in sales mix and pricing actions related to inflationary increases on input costs.
-The impact of the Canadian dollar in the first quarter of 2022 compared to the first quarter of 2021 on the value of reported USD sales from our CAD-denominated operations was minimal relative to the conversion impact last year.
+Sales in the first half of 2022 increased by \$115.0 million, or 26.5%, to \$548.2 million compared to \$433.2 million in the same period in the prior year.
+The increase in sales reflects the higher sales volumes mentioned above, favorable changes in sales mix and pricing actions implemented to mitigate inflationary increases on input costs.
+In addition, the weaker Canadian dollar in the first half of 2022 compared to the first half of 2021 decreased the value of reported USD sales from our CAD-denominated operations by approximately \$2.6 million relative to the conversion impact last year.